adriengambier/ImageFinder/README.md

 `pip install -r requirements.txt`

 ### Special Instructions for Windows Users
 If you encounter the following error with `sqlite-vec` :
-`OperationalError: The specified module could not be found.` You can manually download the required `.dll` file from this [link](https://github.com/asg017/sqlite-vec/releases/download/v0.0.1-alpha.37/vec0.dll) and place it in the directory specified by `sqlite_vec.loadable_path()`.
+`OperationalError: The specified module could not be found.`
+You can manually download the required `.dll` file from this [link](https://github.com/asg017/sqlite-vec/releases/download/v0.0.1-alpha.37/vec0.dll) and place it in the directory specified by `sqlite_vec.loadable_path()`.

 ### Usage

 1. Download images
 Download images using a CSV file containing a list of URLs :
 `python download_images.py --csv_file <path_to_csv>`

 2. Embedding images
 Convert the downloaded images to vectors and store them in an SQLite database for later retrieval :
 `python extract_image_features.py --folder <path_to_images_folder>`

 3. API
-To run the server hosting the API with [Uvicorn](https://www.uvicorn.org/), use the following command:
+To run the server hosting the API with [Uvicorn](https://www.uvicorn.org/), use the following command :
 `uvicorn main:app`
 Or in a development environment to automatically reload the API when the underlying file is changed :
 `uvicorn main:app --reload`

 ## Technical choices